California Lawyers for the Arts: Legislation

 CLA also helped with the enactment of California Art Preservation Act (CAPA), California Civil Code Section 987.
-CAPA took effect on January 1, 1980 and granted artists the right of integrity, and the right of authorship.
+CAPA took effect on January 1, 1980 and granted artists the right to integrity, and the right of authorship.
 The right of integrity gives an artist the right to sue to prevent a work of his or her art from suffering injury, or to collect damages for an injury already suffered.
 The right of authorship provides an artist with the right to claim or disclaim authorship of a work of art.

 Programs

-Lawyer referral service
+Lawyer referral and information services

 CLA has a lawyer referral services for creative artists, arts organizations, and those with arts-related matters.
 The referral service handles arts and non-arts-related issues such as copyright, contract drafting, review, and negotiation, non-profit organization issues, landlord/tenant, organizational tax, employee or independent contractor, mediation and arbitration.
 CLA has a panel of attorneys that specialize in various arts-related and other issues who then help each artist with the particular legal issue with which he or she is faced.

-Arts arbitration and mediation services
+Arts Arbitration and Mediation Services

 AAMS was started in 1980 and provides alternative dispute resolution to artists, entertainers, and other members of the creative arts community.
 CLA’s AAMS program was the first alternative dispute resolution program in the United States to tailor its services for the arts and entertainment communities.

 AAMS provides counseling, conciliation, mediation, arbitration, neutral evaluation and meeting facilitation.
 The service has neutral program coordinators who help artists throughout the state.
 AAMS coordinators also offer conciliation assistance, coordinate mediations with trained mediators, or coordinate arbitrations or early neutral evaluations.